Judah ben Samuel of Regensburg

-Judah ben Samuel of Regensburg (1150 – 22 February 1217), also called Yehuda HeHasid or 'Judah the Pious' in Hebrew, was a leader of the Chassidei Ashkenaz, a movement of Jewish mysticism in Germany considered different from the 18th-century Hasidic movement founded by the Baal Shem Tov.
+Judah ben Samuel of Regensburg (1150 – 22 February 1217), also called Yehuda HeHasid or Judah the Pious in Hebrew, was a leader of the Ashkenazi Hasidim a movement of Jewish mysticism in Germany (not to be confused with the 18th-century Hasidic Judaism founded by the Baal Shem Tov).

-Judah was born in the small town of Speyer in the modern day Rhineland-Palatinate state in Germany in 1150 but later settled in Regensburg in the modern day state of Bavaria in 1195.
-He wrote much of Sefer Hasidim (Book of the Pious), as well as a work about Gematria and Sefer Hakavod (Book of Glory), the latter has been lost and is only known by quotations that other authors have made from it.
-His most prominent students were Elazar Rokeach, Isaac ben Moses of Vienna author of Or Zarua and perhaps also Moses ben Jacob of Coucy (according to the Hida).
+Judah was born in 1150 in the small town of Speyer, now in the Rhineland-Palatinate, Germany, but later settled in Regensburg, now in Bavaria, in 1195.
+He wrote much of Sefer Hasidim ("Book of the Pious"), as well as a work about Gematria and Sefer Hakavod (Book of Glory); the latter has been lost and is only known by quotations that other authors have made from it.
+His most prominent students were Elazar Rokeach, Isaac ben Moses of Vienna author of Or Zarua and perhaps also Moses ben Jacob of Coucy according to Chaim Yosef David Azulai.

 Biography

 Judah was descended from an old family of kabbalists from Northern Italy that had settled in Germany.
-His grandfather Kalonymus was a scholar and parnas in Speyer (died 1126).
-His father Samuel, also called HeHasid ("the pious"), HaKadosh, and HaNabi, was president of a bet ha-midrash in Speyer, and from him Judah, together with his brother Abraham, received his early instruction.
+His grandfather Kalonymus ben Isaac the Elder was a scholar and parnas in Speyer (died 1126).
+His father Samuel, also called HeHasid "the Pious", HaKadosh "the Holy", and HaNabi "the Prophet", was president of a bet midrash in Speyer, and from him Judah, together with his brother Abraham, received his early instruction.
 Samuel died while Judah was still young.
 About 1195 he left Speyer and settled in Regensburg (Ratisbon), on account of an "accident" – most probably a ritual murder accusation Feb.
 13 1195 (see e.g. Israel Yuval: Two Nations in Your Womb (2006) p.
 171) and the following persecution experienced by the Jews of Speyer.

 He founded a yeshiva in Regensburg and secured many pupils.
-Among those who became famous were Eleazar of Worms, author of the Roḳeaḥ; Isaac ben Moses of Vienna, author of Or Zarua; and Baruch ben Samuel of Mainz, author of Sefer ha-Ḥokmah.
+Among those who became famous were Eleazar of Worms, author of the Roqeaḥ; Isaac ben Moses of Vienna, author of Or Zarua; and Baruch ben Samuel of Mainz, author of Sefer ha-Ḥokmah.
 Eleazar applies to his teacher in several passages terms expressive of the highest esteem, such as "father of wisdom".

 Judah left one son, Moses Zaltman, author of a commentary on several parts of the Bible.
 Some scholars think that this Moses Zaltman, Zlatman or Blatman was in reality Rabbi Moses ben Yoel of Regensburg.
 It has been erroneously supposed that Judah had two other sons, Aaron and David.